jonrhuang/travel-journal/README.md

-# "React Facts" Static Page
+# "Travel Journal" Page
-Static page I created while I learn React
+Page I created that takes advantage of React's reusability with Entry components for each location

 ## Tech Stack
 - **Vite**